TheToriqul/multi-stage-nodejs-build/README.md

 Let's connect and discuss all things DevOps and containerization!

+## 👏 Acknowledgments
+- [Poridhi](https://devops.poridhi.io/) for providing comprehensive DevOps learning resources
+- Special thanks to **Docker** for providing excellent multi-stage build capabilities that made this optimization possible
+- Gratitude to the **Node.js** community for maintaining the slim images that significantly reduce our container size
+- Thanks to **Font Awesome** for their comprehensive icon collection that enhanced our UI
+- Appreciation to my mentors and colleagues who provided valuable feedback on container optimization techniques
+- Thanks to the open-source community for their continuous contributions to containerization best practices

 ---

 Thank you for exploring this project!
 I hope you find these containerization techniques valuable for your own projects.
 Happy containerizing! 🐳